 BBFC returns from the Crusades: The Extended Version on Blu-ray

 The Extended Version was resubmitted to the BBFC about five years later for a UK Blu-ray release, only this time with all of the previous cuts reinstated by Warner Bros.
-The BBFC passed the film uncut with a 12 rating on February 10th 2009, waiving all
+The BBFC passed the film uncut with a 12 rating on February 10th 2009,

-of their previous changes, with the Consumer Advice now stating:
+waiving all of their previous changes, with the Consumer Advice now stating:

 Contains infrequent strong language and moderate violence

 Finally, after having to live with censored versions for 18 years, the British public could now own Robin Hood Prince of Thieves completely uncut.
-Unlike many directors' cuts available on DVD and Blu-ray, however, the Extended Version does not come with
+Unlike many directors' cuts available on DVD and Blu-ray, however, the Extended Version does not

-from some websites in the United States.
+available on DVD from some websites in the United States.
 Fans with the capability to play Region 1 DVDs may wish to track down this DVD, although the disc contains no special features and the picture quality is not of the highest standard.